Noovolari/leapp/docs/configuring-session/configure-aws-iam-role-chained.md

 ## How to configure an AWS IAM Role Chained in Leapp

-1. From the top bar, click on the plus icon to ass a new session.
+1. From the top bar, click on the plus icon to add a new session.
-2. Select "Amazon AWS" as the Cloud Provider.
+2. Select _Amazon AWS_ as the Cloud Provider.
-3. Select "AWS IAM Role Chained" as the access method.
+3. Select _AWS IAM Role Chained_ as the access method.
 4. Provide the required information (described in the next section).
-5. Click on the "Create Session" button.
+5. Click on the _Create Session_ button.

 ## Required information